Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Group of invertible Fourier integral operators

-\begin{proof} As in \cite{Adams} it is straightforward to construct a section of \eqref{27.August.2012.47} near the identity in the base; this is discussed in the appendix as is the extension of the principal bundle structure to the rest of $\GL_0(\cF^0(Z;V)).$ \end{proof}
+\begin{proof} As in \cite{Adams} it is straightforward to construct a section of \eqref{27.August.2012.47} near the identity in the base.
+Multiplication and inversion are contunuous (in fact smooth) in the resulting Fr\'echet topology near the identity and this allows the topolgy to be extended to the rest of $\GL_{\dag}(\cF^0(Z;V))$ -- see also Appendix~A. \end{proof}

 The topology then extends to other components (of $\Can(Z))$ in the same way.
 Note that in general it is not clear that the map from $\GL(\cF^0(Z;V))$ to $\Can(Z)$ is surjective, since there may be an index obstruction to the invertibility of a Fourier integral operator corresponding to a given canonical transformation and it may not, for a particular $V,$ be possible to cancel this obstruction by composition with an elliptic pseudodifferential operator in $\Psi^0(Z;V)$ with the opposite index (if the index map for pseudodifferential operators on $V$ is not surjective).